ni-lab/guanine/docs/scoring.rst

     spear, spear_signif = spearmanr(preds, y_dev) # compute your imputed score

-A small number of constant ties (e.g. ~ 0.01% of the dataset) will not materially impact your ``spearmanr`` score, so don't worry too much about needing to impute and jitter your results.
+A small number of ties (e.g. ~ 1% of the dataset) will not materially impact your ``spearmanr`` score, so don't worry too much about needing to impute then jitter your results.

 .. _`submission`: ./submission.html
 .. _`other AI Benchmarks`: https://super.gluebenchmark.com/